QuentinRa/blog.quentinra.dev/programming-languages/web/php/_general/index.md

 <div class="row row-cols-md-2"><div>

-Since PHP7.*, you can type parameters and the return type.
+Since PHP 7.*, you can type parameters and the return type.

 ```php!
 function sum(int $a, int $b) : int {